TezosTaqueria/taqueria/taqueria-plugin-metadata/README.md

 ### `taq generate metadata [contractName]`

-The `generate metadata` task is using to generate metadata for a contract
+The `generate metadata` task starts an interactive interface that collects the relavent fields via CLI prompts and outputs a `TZIP-16` compliant metadata file in JSON format

 > ### :page_with_curl: Note
 > The contract may, or may not exist yet